 What doesn’t kill you, makes you stronger

 Negative feedback, much like appreciation, works towards the betterment of one’s business.
-In other words, a negative feedback readily gives us the opportunity to figure out our shortcomings, work harder on our flaws and re-develop delivery channels.
-Every single individual while working to deliver exhibit certain boundaries which is responsible for optimum growth of a process.
+In other words, negative feedback readily gives us the opportunity to figure out our shortcomings, work harder on our flaws, and re-develop delivery channels.
+Every single individual while working to deliver exhibits certain boundaries which are responsible for the optimum growth of a process.
 While the above theories stand true for the ones receiving feedback, a similar approach stands valid for the ones giving it.
-In this case, it becomes necessary for the business leaders to adopt a singular approach to make sure the feedback they provide resonates the right doing for one and all professionals.
+In this case, it becomes necessary for business leaders to adopt a singular approach to make sure the feedback they provide resonates with the right doing for one and all professionals.